 Pipes are susceptible to leaks.
 Leaks can be caused by aging infrastructure, the freeze/thaw process, increased demand, or pressure changes.
 This type of damage is especially common in older cities where distribution systems were constructed from outdated materials like cast iron and even wood.

-WNTR includes methods to add leaks to junctions and tanks.
+WNTR includes methods to add leaks to junctions and tanks (see Leak model for more details).
 Leaks can be added to a pipe by splitting the pipe and adding a junction.
-To add a leak to a specific pipe:
+The following example adds a leak to a specific pipe.

 WNTR can be used to simulate power outages by changing the pump status from ON to OFF and defining the duration of the outage.
-To model the impact of a power outage on a specific pump:
+The following example adds a 5 hour power outage to a specific pump.

 add_outage adds time controls to a pump to start and stop a power outage.